Cycle of Hurting

 - Games where you're up against a horde of monsters can make this happen to you if, after some time, the monsters congregate around the respawn spot and keep killing you before you can substantially damage them.

 - The original Metroid had a particular area deep inside Norfair where it was possible to fall into lava between two eyeball columns tall enough that you couldn't jump back out.

-- Good luck living if you happen to get caught by the 11th or 14th colossi in Shadow of the Colossus; they'll ram into you the second you start getting up again, and again, and again... it's fully possible the colossus will ram you through the wall of the arena you're fighting in if you happen to be cornered and if your game wants to glitch out.
+- Good luck living if you happen to get caught by the 11th or 14th colossi in Shadow of the Colossus; they'll ram into you the second you start getting up again, and again, and again...
+It's even worse than just instant death, because it takes a considerable amount of time until you actually run out of health and die and you can reload the last save.

 - In Oddworld: Abe's Exoddus, you could achieve this thanks to the quick save feature if you happened to quick save right before your inevitable death.
 Thankfully, the devs foresaw this and added an autosave feature at the start of every screen.

 - The Spikes of Doom are not immediately lethal in Castlevania: Symphony of the Night, but some spike pits are arranged so that you can end up bouncing from one spike to another until reduced to Ludicrous Gibs.
 This becomes less of a problem later in the game, as you can simply turn to mist, or pause the game and equip the Spike Breaker Armor.

 - The later games don't have this particular problem... but you're still likely to get petrified before landing in spikes, at which point you're pretty much boned.
 Castlevania: Portrait of Ruin actually codes spikes specifically to ensure that this happensnote .